ChameleonCloud/docs/source/technical/reservations.rst

    The Create Lease dialog

 #.
 Pick a name for the Lease.
 The name needs to be unique across your project.
 #.
-Pick a start and end date and time.
-If you would like to start your Lease as soon as possible, you may leave these blank and Chameleon will attempt to reserve your nodes to begin immediately with a default Lease duration of 1 day.
+Pick a start time and lease duration in days.
+If you would like to start your Lease as soon as possible, you may leave the start time blank and Chameleon will attempt to reserve your nodes to begin immediately with a default Lease duration of 1 day.

    .. note::
       If you have not selected a timezone earlier, the default timezone is **UTC**.
 Therefore, the date must be entered in **UTC**!